jududdar/md_quests/soltemple/Sultin.md

 >**Sultin says:** Ahh, the Incandescent Wand.
 If you will get the components to make another, I will give you mine.
 I will need a Pouch of Silver Dust, found on the dusty Werebat in the Estate of Unrest.
 I will also need a Silver wand, found on a Silvered Guard in the Temple of Cazic Thule.
-This wand will not be enchanted - you will need to pay Esmirella of the Northern Karana Consortium Camp 50 gold to enchant it for you.
+This wand will not be enchanted - you will need to pay Esmirella of the Northern Karana Gypsy Camp 50 gold to enchant it for you.
 When the Wand is fully enchanted, bring it and the pouch to me and I will give you the Incandescent Wand.

 **You say:** `interested.* mask`